-If a fire starts while you’re sleeping, you trust that the fire alarm will go off quickly and alert you with enough time to safely evacuate.
+If a fire starts while you're sleeping, you trust that the fire alarm will go off quickly and alert you with enough time to safely evacuate and avoid burn injuries.
 Unfortunately, that doesn’t always happen.

 We know that a functional and correctly installed smoke detector can be a life-saving device.
 In fact, the death rate among people with a properly working fire alarm is half that of someone who doesn’t have a properly working fire alarm, according to the National Fire Protection Association.